-If you feel like you’re suddenly hearing the word “regenerative” all the time, you’re not wrong.
+If you feel like you’re suddenly hearing the expression “regenerative agriculture” all the time, you’re not wrong.
 The concept has gained considerable traction in the last year, although it’s not new to the Rainforest Alliance.

 For more than 30 years, we’ve worked to make agriculture more sustainable by partnering with farmers all over the world to use growing methods that protect the land.
 We consider sustainability to be a journey—and for us, the final destination is regeneration.

 In other words, sustainable farming is a harm-reduction approach—a crucial first step on the path toward creating an overall system that actually adds to nature’s richness.
 A farmer can begin by reducing external inputs like pesticides, for example, and eventually enhance the health of her land so much pesticides aren’t needed at all.
-When measures to enrich land—such as planting shade trees to protect and nourish soils—are applied on all fronts, you have yourself a regenerative farm.
+When you take measures to enrich land—such as planting shade trees to protect and nourish soils—and apply them on all fronts, you have yourself a regenerative farm.

 In light of the UN’s recent report on global biodiversity—and its alarming findings that the world has failed to meet a single target to stop environmental destruction—we can’t be content with merely curbing our negative impacts on land: We must redesign farm systems to enhance biodiversity and store carbon in the soil.
 One million species are at risk of extinction, in part because of ecosystem destruction—often called “land-use change” or “conversion”—and agriculture is the primary driver of that destruction.